 - Be warm – treat others with kindness and warmth, like they are already your friend.
 When you do, they’re more likely to be friendly back.

 - Open up – in between your genuine questions, share things about yourself that relate to what you’re talking about.
 It needn’t be overly personal, just relevant.[1,2]

 Read our guide on how to be more outgoing.

 2. Learn how to deal with nervousness around new people

-Meeting new people can set off a boat-load of physical responses that can make getting to know someone feel like you’re storming Normandy beach.
+Meeting new people can set off a boatload of physical responses that can make getting to know someone feels like you’re storming Normandy beach.
 Especially if you’re an introvert with social anxiety.
 To help deal with your nerves, here are a few tips.